What Product Liability Insurance Covers

 Standard commercial general liability (CGL) policies bundle product liability under a section called "products-completed operations" coverage.
 Same policy, same premium.
 Most small business owners carry a $1M per occurrence / $2M aggregate policy that already includes it.

 (This is the part most guides skip.)
-Your CGL policy has two separate aggregate caps: a general aggregate for premises and operations claims, and a products-completed operations aggregate for product-related claims specifically.
+Your CGL policy has two separate aggregate caps.
+The general aggregate covers premises and operations claims.
+The products-completed operations aggregate covers product-related claims specifically.
 These draw from independent pools, so a slip-and-fall at your warehouse and a product injury claim don't compete for the same dollars.

 When does standalone product liability make sense?
 Rarely.
 (Honestly, standalone PL almost never makes sense for ecommerce sellers.)